pauloinfotec/spring-boot-sales/README.md

-# Simple JUnit/Mockito test using Rest Assured framework
+# Spring Boot project developed to implement JUnit/Mockito tests using Rest Assured framework

 ## Read the instructions how to do project configuration